Stephanie Murray

 SC25 Logo SC24 volunteer badge

-• SC25 — Attendee & Research Poster presenter (accepted), Quantum ML for EEG classification.
+• SC25 — Poster presenter; quantum ML for EEG classification.

 • SC24 — Attendee & student volunteer; focus areas: HPC & quantum computing.